a-taniguchi/CSL-BGM/README.md

 # Cross-Situational Learning with Bayesian Generative Models for Multimodal Category and Word Learning in Robots
 ## Cross-Situational Learning with Bayesian Generative Model (CSL-BGM)

-These source code can be used in both iCub simulator and real iCub.
+These source codes can be used in both iCub simulator and real iCub.
 /For\_Real\_iCub/ : The folder for a real iCub robot
 /For\_Simulator/ : The folder for iCub simulator